1. What does "DADI" mean?

 5. Where can I get help working with DADI?

-Check out the Solutions section of our site for help getting started with the DADI platform.
+Reach out to us on our public Slack.
+Or drop us a line.
 The issue queue in Git for each of the apps in the DADI platform is how we bring issues to the community’s attention.